 We are working in a new field, so-called 'Two-Photon Photochemistry' which will open new functionalities of materials by two photons but cannot be achieved by one photon.
 One of such topics is Two-Photon Absorption (TPA) and another is Photon Upconversion via triplet excited state, allowing a new way to use photon energy efficiently.

-National Institute of Advanced Industrial Science and Technology (AIST), Kansai Center Inorganic Functional Materials Research Institute absorption (above).
+National Institute of Advanced Industrial Science and Technology (AIST)

+Innovative Functional Materials Research Institute

 Members Ichiro MATSUBARA (Guest Professor)